hhvm/hacklang.org/README.md

 1. `yarn start`

 ## License
-hacklang.org is CC BY-NC 4.0 licensed, as found in the LICENSE file.
+hacklang.org is CC BY 4.0 licensed, as found in the LICENSE file.